iotblackbelt/iotdt-device-bridge/README.md

 ![ARM Deployment](assets/deployment.png "ARM Deployment")

 3. After the deployment is done, install the required NPM packages in the function.
-To do this, go to the Function App that was deployed to your subscription in the `Functions > IoTDTIntegration > Console` tab.
+To do this, go to the Function App that was deployed to your subscription and open the console using the `Functions > IoTDTIntegration > Console` tab.
 In the console, run the command `npm install` (this command takes ~20 minutes to complete, so feel free to do something else in that time).

 ![Install packages](assets/npmInstall.PNG "Install packages")